FredGandt/KISSMyEars/README.md

 # KISSMyEars

-"[Keep It Stupid Simple](https://en.wikipedia.org/wiki/KISS_principle)" local audio file player Chrome extension, **CURRENTLY IN ALPHA DEVELOPMENT** and likely to contain much incomplete code and functionality.
+"[Keep It Stupid Simple](https://en.wikipedia.org/wiki/KISS_principle)" local audio file player Chrome extension, **CURRENTLY IN ALPHA DEVELOPMENT** and likely to contain much incomplete or flat out broken code and functionality.

 ## Why?
 Having tried many local music players, I have frequently been confused, frustrated and disappointed.
 Entire forums have been dedicated to assisting users of these players in operating them.
 I just want to play my music archive in *all the most reasonably expected ways*; press "go" and music happens :)